Puddle Jumper Towing

 If you own a Volvo, Peterbilt, Kenworth, Mack, International Trucks, Freightliner, and Western Star truck and you find yourself in a sticky situation like this truck driver, remember that Puddle Jumper can tow any of these trucks to their repair shops in Eugene, Oregon.
 Kudos to the Puddle Jumper team on a job well done!

-heavy tow truck Puddle Jumper
+heavy tow truck 1 scaled

-heavy tow truck recovery
+heavy tow truck 2 scaled

-heavy tow truck team
+heavy tow truck 3 scaled

 Details of Heavy Tow Truck Company Called in the Middle of Treacherous Oregon Storm